Hyperuniform random measures, transport and rigidity: Hyperuniform point processes are perturbed lattices

 \section{Hyperuniform point processes are perturbed lattices}

 One of the motivations for studying hyperuniform point processes is the low variance for linear statistics (Proposition \ref{prop:hyp-expo}), and more generally that they are ``evenly'' distributed across space, at least they seem so visually.
-We try to formalise here this impression with the concept of allocation, and more generally of optimal transport.
+We try to formalise here this impression with the concept of allocation, and more generally of transport.
 As we will see, this provides some kind of converse statement to Theorem \ref{thm:DFHL}, in that many hyperuniform processes can be seen as a perturbed lattices.\\

-From the point of view of transport, a sample of points is well distributed if one can divide up the space in cells of equal volume such that each cell can be associated to a nearby point of the process nearby, the ``center of the cell''.
-One can think for instance of points as school locations in a city $ \C_{ n}$, and Lebesgue measure represents the distribution of the population, the goal being that each school is associated with an equal volume of population and that each citizen should not have to travel too far to go to the school it has been assigned to (which is not necessarily the closest school).
+From the point of view of transport, a sample of points is well distributed if one can divide up the space in cells of equal volume such that each cell can be associated to a nearby point of the process, the ``center of the cell'' (note that this ``center'' can end up being outside the cell).
+One can think for instance of points as school locations in a city $ \C_{ n}$, and Lebesgue measure represents the distribution of the population, the goal being that each school is associated with an equal volume of population and that each citizen should not have to travel too far to go to the school it has been assigned to (which is not necessarily the closest school, since each school has a limited capacity).
 The ideal repartition occurs when points (or schools) are distributed periodically as in a lattice, we rather investigate here disordered samples.
-We show in the figure below three samples of points and a corresponding partition of a sphere in cells of equal volume using the so-called gravitationnal allocation \cite{NSV}.
+We show in the figure below three samples of points and a corresponding partition of a sphere in cells of equal volume using the so-called gravitational allocation \cite{NSV} (showed to be close to optimal in magnitude).

+As we see, The Poisson / i.i.d. cells seem more elongated, giving rise to a higher transport cost for the typical individual, compared to the hyperuniform samples, which is what we try to formalise in the next sections.